laraeast/laravel-bootstrap-forms/README.md

 {{ BsForm::text('name')->style('custom') }}
 ```

-> you can also set the style globally with `BsForm::style()` method before the form open as well :
+> you can also set the style globally with `BsForm::style()` method before the form open as well:

 ```blade
 @php(BsForm::style('custom'))